 An examination of the period of art beginning c.
 1770 through WWI.
-The primary focus is on 19th century painting, known for the imaginative exploration and invention of its artists, as well as international ART accurate observation of anatomy, the structure of the figure, color, value, and of the form in space.
-Cross-listed MCGD 2223.
-(TBA)
+The primary focus is on 19th century painting, known for the imaginative exploration and invention of its artists, as well as international expressions unified by shared ideals.
+This course is extremely helpful in understanding much of the foundations of contemporary art, but is a captivating and valuable period of study in itself.